dianavodopivec/dianavodopivec/README.md

 <br>
 <br>

 Hello!
 I'm <strong>Diana Vodopivec</strong>.
 Enthusiastic  <strong>Front-End developer</strong> focused on building modern and interactive applications.

-I love creating unique and creative websites.
-Experienced with GSAP, Three.js, and all things animation.
+I bring a unique perspective to development, experienced with GSAP, Three.js, and all things animation.
 In my free time, I enjoy designing 3D models in Blender and Spline.

+### Thanks for visiting my profile!

 </p>